--Dilmah Conservation began its work in 2007 an important element in family’s commitment to making our business a matter of human service.
-It was by then so clearly evident that human welfare and the environment were inextricably and critically intertwined.
+Dilmah Conservation began its work in 2007, and is an important element in the Dilmah family’s commitment to making business a matter of human service.
+At the time of conception, it had become clearly evident that human welfare and the environment were inextricably and critically intertwined.

 Biodiversity conservation, environmental education, as well as research and development in the areas of sustainable agriculture, climate change adaptation and heritage conservation, are all fundamentals of Dilmah Conservation’s purpose.
 Naturally, we have sought to make our operations carbon neutral.
 We believe that every individual, community and business has an irrevocable commitment to strive for a low-carbon economy.

 Our Centre for Climate Change Research and Adaptation is the first private sector facility of its kind in the world.
 Its purpose is to research and identify practical solutions to help tea, rice and other farmers understand and adapt to the reality of climate change by bringing climate scientists, entrepreneurs and farmers to bridge the divide that exists in understanding the threat that a changing climate poses, while discussing solutions and opportunities in climate-smart agriculture and innovation.